TomBers/etl_rag_demo/chainlit.md

-# Welcome to the AI Assistant for the **Energy Technology List (ETL)**
+# AI Assistant for the **Energy Technology List (ETL)**

 Designed by **Assistant Engineering** [https://assistant.engineering](https://assistant.engineering), this chatbot demonstrates the use of custom knowledge sources in conjunction with a Large Language Model (LLM).

 **How It Works**
 We start by calling the ETL's Application Programming Interface (API) to collect their green energy product list.
-We vectorise this data and store it in a Pinecone database.
+We vectorise this data and store it in a vector database.

 Then we use Retrieval Augmented Generation (RAG) to connect that database to the LLM as a specialised knowledge source.
 We also provide some custom instructions and tuning to the LLM.